 share the security incidents with us in detail;

 To take our existing applications into consideration and not to disturb their operation;

 To give us a reasonable response time before you disclose the information.
 We will endeavour to respond promptly and remedy the identified vulnerability within 90 days.
-During this time please we ask you to keep all communications and information confidential.
-If we are unable to meet this time frame, we will contact you immediately;
+During this time please We endeavour to respond promptly and remedy the identified vulnerability within 90 days.
+During this timewe ask you to keep all communications and information confidential.
+If we cannot meet this time frame, we will contact you immediately;

 To act with good faith to avoid data breaches, data destruction and disruption or deterioration of our services (including denial–of–service); and to comply with all applicable laws.